RamonSmit/Nestable2/README.md

 * `emptyClass` The class used for empty list placeholder elements (default `'dd-empty'`)
 * `expandBtnHTML` The HTML text used to generate a list item expand button (default `'<button data-action="expand">Expand></button>'`)
 * `collapseBtnHTML` The HTML text used to generate a list item collapse button (default `'<button data-action="collapse">Collapse</button>'`)
+* `json` JSON string used to dynamically generate a Nestable list.
+This is the same format as the `serialize()` output

 **Inspect the [Nestable Demo](http://ramonsmit.github.io/Nestable/) for guidance.**